StanlyHardy/open-tennis/README.md

 ## <div align="center">Scoreboard Watcher</div>

 <p align="center">
  Extraction of the player information occurs by a series of detection followed by text recognition.
-Utilized both PyTesseract and CRNN for player information extraction. <a href="https://github.com/microsoft/onnxruntime">ONNX Runtime</a> has been utilized for detection.
+Utilized both PyTesseract and CRNN for player information extraction. <a href="https://developer.nvidia.com/tensorrt">TensorRT</a> has been utilized for detection.TensorRt Version of Scoreboard Watcher spikes up the performance 2x times.
 The results are post-processed before dispatching them to the evaluator. </p>

 ## <div align="center">System Architecture</div>
  <p>